 Planning your Interrail route

-As per usual, we wanted to go everywhere and due to travel days and time constraints I quickly realised this was impossible.
+As per usual, we wanted to go everywhere.
+But due to travel days and time constraints I quickly realised this was impossible.
 So then we had to work out which countries were most important to us.
-We were really keen to show Piper some of our favourite historic European cities, Brussels (and the European parliament), Prague, Amsterdam and Bologna (where we visited when I was pregnant) were high on our list but I was also desperate to explore Southern Spain and Portugal to ensure we managed a relax and perhaps even get some beaches in.
+We were really keen to show Piper some of our favourite historic European cities, Brussels (and the European parliament), Prague, Amsterdam and Bologna (where we visited when I was pregnant) were high on our list.
+But I was also desperate to explore Southern Spain and Portugal to ensure we managed a relax and perhaps even get some beaches in.

 We finally settled on Brussels….Amsterdam…..Prague…..Innsbruck…..Bologna…….the Tuscany area of Italy where we would hire a car finishing in Milan.
 You can discover our full interrailling Europe Route here.